woll-an/robotics-explained/content/transformation.md

 ---
 title: "Transformation matrix"
-metaTitle: "This is the title tag of this page"
+metaTitle: "Transformation matrix | Robotics Explained"
-metaDescription: "This is the meta description"
+metaDescription: "This article is about trandformation matrices and why they are important in robotics."
 ---

-Let's look at a concrete example.
 Let's say we have a robot arm in a two-dimensional space with three links.
 Links are comparable to our bones.
 The links are connected by rotational joints.
 A rotational joint is like our elbow.
 If we move only the forearm, our hand makes a circular motion around the elbow.
 The last link of the robot is the so-called end-effector.
 The end-effector is designated to interact with the environment.
 It is comparable to our hand.

 <iframe src="https://condescending-yonath-40074b.netlify.app" title="Robot Kinematics" width="100%" height="500" frameborder="0"></iframe>